johnsyin/johnsyin.github.io/_posts/2021-1-16-I-Created-A-Finance-Tracking-Solution-(With-0-Cost).md

 1. My assets
 2. My expenditure vs savings

-I will just show a screenshot with mocked data for demo purpose:
+I will just show 2 screenshots with mocked data for demo purpose:

 ![asset]({{ site.baseurl }}/images/2021-1-16-asset.png "asset")

 ![expenditure]({{ site.baseurl }}/images/2021-1-16-expenditure.png "expenditure")

-There you have it!
+That's it!
 I've had lots of fun making it and it been really useful to myself and my girlfriend, there were also lots of pain dealing with sheets formula.

 ----
 # What's next?
 I do hope that I am able to share this tool with you, however, the whole app is setup manually and pretty inconvenient to replicate for another user.
-Recently, I have been getting more exposure on stuff like Infra-as-a-code for dev-ops to replicate environment robustly and quickly, I will propably explore more on the possibility on creating a pipeline that can automatically authenticate and create essential resource for the app for one google account in the future.
+Recently, I have been getting more exposure on infra-as-a-code for dev-ops to replicate environment robustly and quickly, I will propably explore more on the possibility on creating a pipeline that can automatically authenticate and create essential resource for the app for one google account in the future.
+Do leave a comment and let me know if you want to see this happen. :)